shdown/luastatus/barlibs/i3/README.md

 * `no_click_events`

   Tell `i3bar` we don’t want to receive click events.
-This changes `i3bar` behaviour in that it will interpret ‘clicks’ on segments as if an empty space on the bar was clicked, particulary, will switch workspaces if you scroll on a segment.
+This changes `i3bar` behaviour in that it will interpret “clicks” on segments as if an empty space on the bar was clicked, particulary, will switch workspaces if you scroll on a segment.